 Running a business will often mean coming into contact with members of the public.
 If during business you accidentally injure someone or damage third-party property, public liability insurance will cover your costs.
 Many suppliers may insist on public liability insurance being in place before they will deal with your business.

 If you employ members of staff, even part-time, you must make sure to have the employer’s liability cover in place.
 If a current or former staff member brings a claim against your business – for example for unfair dismissal or injury – this type of cover will cover the costs.
 The minimum level of cover required is £5million.

 If for any reason you are not able to operate your business, this type of policy will cover your essential outgoing costs to protect you against losses while you are not able to work.

 If your business relies on a particularly skilled employee, if they are unable to work for any reason, it can leave you exposed to the risk of loss.
 Keyman insurance allows you to cover this loss.

 It is a good idea to make sure that your commercial premises, and/or any stock you hold are covered.
 In the event of theft, or damage due to unforeseen circumstances like fire or flood, this type of insurance can help you get back on your feet quickly and minimise the effect of any losses.

 Depending on your line of work, you might benefit from taking out professional indemnity insurance.
 This protects you against claims arising if a service or product you sell has led to a loss by a third party.

-A – Employer’s liability cover is a legal requirement.
-You must have cover in place for the total number of subcontractors working for your business at any one time
+Employer’s liability insurance is a legal requirement.
+You must have a cover in place for the total number of subcontractors working for your business at any one time.